ArthurWash/Arthur-Wash-Professional-Website/readme.md

 ## Update 1: Initiation
 Created the project, added all pages and images, as well as creating the navbar with bootstrap and custom code.

+## Update 2: Home Page
+* Added borders to the mobile navbar.
+* Created header section for the home page.